-For the financial year 2020-21:
+For the financial year 2021-22:

 - a.
-An activity-level cost sample of 6,262,496 admitted acute records (with both the admission and separation dates within this period) were partitioned into two groups for modelling purposes.
-The first group is evaluated as fit for use to develop AR-DRG cost profiles for the 2020-21 cost model, and a second group identified as not fit for this purpose.
+An activity-level cost sample of 6,127,591 admitted acute records (with both the admission and separation dates within this period) were partitioned into two groups for modelling purposes.
+The first group is evaluated as fit for use to develop AR-DRG cost profiles for the 2021-22 cost model, and a second group identified as not fit for this purpose.
 The second group is later incorporated into the cost model to calibrate the overall level of costs within the model. - b.
-No patient level cost data was removed from the sample based on jurisdictional advice.
+26,096 episodes of patient level cost data was removed from the sample based on jurisdictional advice.
 A preliminary model with length of stay and DRG as explanatory variables of patient cost was derived and applied to the remaining sample. - c.
-Episodes from 653 hospital-DRG combinations with extremely high or low cost-to-price ratios were also excluded from the patient level modelling. - d.
-The sample was further reduced by 23,047 episodes as a result of removing records with total in-scope costs of \$23 or less. - e.
+Episodes from 616 hospital-DRG combinations with extremely high or low cost-toprice ratios were also excluded from the patient level modelling. - d.
+The sample was further reduced by 25,070 episodes as a result of removing records with total in-scope costs of \$23 or less. - e.
 The remaining sample was then analysed by AR-DRG, and observations with extreme outlier costs were identified and removed.
 This was done by ranking observations by cost and identifying those values that recorded an extreme increase in cost of over 200 per cent (or a decrease in cost of over 75 per cent) from the previous observation.
-In total, 151 records were removed at this stage. - f.
+In total, 115 records were removed at this stage. - f.
 The extreme outlier identification stage was undertaken by first deriving a preliminary regression model using length of stay and DRG, and analysing the resulting cost ratios.
-Following this, another 337 individual records with extremely high or low cost ratios were removed.
+Following this, another 683 individual records with extremely high or low cost ratios were removed.

 - g.
 In this final stage, multi-day chemotherapy AR-DRG R63Z episodes were trimmed out.
 The Australian Coding Standards state that the principal diagnosis code Z51.1 Pharmacotherapy session for neoplasm which informs DRG of R63Z may only be assigned to same-day episodes.
-The 10 multi-day episodes with this code were trimmed from the cost model. - h.
-The resulting sample of 6,226,351 separations were identified for use in creating AR-DRG cost profiles.
+The 17 multi-day episodes with this code were trimmed from the cost model. - h.
+The resulting sample of 6,064,505 separations were identified for use in creating AR-DRG cost profiles.